dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 ## SSH Keys

 SSH helps you access the remote servers using your laptop.
-For this to work, we generate a key-pair that consists of a Public Key (something that you would share with the server admin), and a private key (something that you would NEVER share with anyone!).
+For this to work, we generate a key-pair that consists of a Public Key (something that you would share with the server), and a private key (something that you would NEVER share with anyone!).

 **Option A - WSL**

 Inside WSL, we can use the same process as a UNIX system to generate keys.

 ```
-ssh-keygen
+$ ssh-keygen
 ```

 This will prompt you to select a location for storing the key, and give you the option to add a passphrase to the key.
 If you want to use the default locaion (Recommended!) and not use a passphrase, you just have to hit return.

 Then, your keys will be stored in the place your specified.
 By default,
 - there'll be a `.ssh` folder in your home directory
+` ~/.ssh/`
 - private key would be named `id_rsa`
 - public key would be named `id_rsa.pub`

 You've successfully generated the Keys!

+After having generated the key pair, you should set the correct file permissions for your private key: SSH requires that only you, the owner, are able to read/write it, and will give you an error otherwise.
+You can set the right permissions with this command:

+    $ chmod 600 ~/.ssh/nameofyourprivatekey

+(where you'll have to substitute in the path and name of your private key that you chose during key generation).

 **Option B - Windows**